martinS001-cyber/code-snippets/README.md

 #add the entire domain for delegation
 Get-WSManCredSSP
-Enable-WSManCredSSP -Role Client -DelegateComputer "* win-hyper-vMS"
+Enable-WSManCredSSP -Role Client -DelegateComputer "* name of server"

 #add credentioals for each computer
 cmdkey /list
-cmdkey /add:win-hyper-vMS /user:jon /pass:jk9700TomJeffery12
+cmdkey /add:win-hyper-vMS /user:whatever /pass:passw0rd
 #
 #
 #Add all computers to the TrustedHosts list